alibabacloud-howto/devops/tutorials/getting_started_with_rancher/README.md

 [This document in Chinese](https://yq.aliyun.com/articles/599169) gives advices about which instance type to choose for master nodes; it also provides general tips about cluster administration.
 Concerning our sizing problem, this article proposes the following configurations:
-* 1-5 worker nodes, master specification: 4 vCPUs and 8GB of RAM (2 vCPUs and 4GB of RAM is not recommended)
+* 1-5 worker nodes, master specification: 4 vCPUs and 8GB of RAM
 * 6-20 worker nodes, master specification: 4 vCPUs and 16GB of RAM
 * 21-100 worker nodes, master specification: 8 vCPUs and 32GB of RAM
 * 100-200 worker nodes, master specification: 16 vCPUs and 64GB of RAM